All about our ClubThe four-way test of the things we think, say or do:

 Rotary Club of Hout Bay meets Tuesday evenings – 6.30pm for 7.00pm – at Atlantic Boat Club, Hout Bay Harbour.

-Here is the view from the clubhouse in summertime and this, coupled with good Rotary friendship, always guarantees an enjoyable evening and worthwhile fellowship.
-Whilst club rules are relatively informal since Hout Bay is a seaside town, please however avoid jeans or slip slop shoes.
+Here is the view from the clubhouse in summertime and this, coupled with good Rotary friendship, will always guarantee an enjoyable evening and worthwhile fellowship.
+Whilst club rules are relatively informal since Hout Bay is a seaside town, do avoid jeans or slip slop shoes.

-You will always be made welcome when you arrive but the best plan is to telephone or e-mail the Club Secretary in advance at the South African address in your Rotary Handbook.
+You will always be made welcome when you arrive but the best plan is to telephone or e-mail the Club Secretary in advance at the South African address in your Rotary Handbook if you are an existing Rotarian.
 Whilst contact with this website page is effective, messages are only checked fortnightly.
-Members meet each other in the bar lounge on the first floor from 6.30pm, the Seargent calling the meeting to order in our club meeting room above at 7.00pm.
+Members meet each other in the bar lounge on the first floor from 6.30pm, the Seargent calling the gathering to order for a meeting in our club room at 7.00pm.

 There is plenty of parking in the Harbour area, the club house being in the A-shaped building at the water’s edge housing the Lookout Restaurant.